a-a-bauman/lbcf/aaron/aab-OpeningThoughts.md

-# The Doctrinal Statement of Aaron Bauman

-August 29, 2025

 ## Personal Testimony

 God, in his kind providence, saved my parents when I was about eleven years old.
 As God radically transformed my parents, He graciously worked on my heart.
 My Dad regularly led our family in devotions.
 He also took us to church whenever the doors were open.
 At an evangelistic service, the Lord deeply convicted me that I was a sinner and stood condemned before God.
 I responded to this knowledge as best I knew.
 I felt deep shame about my sin, however, I did not understand the sufficiency of Christ's substitutionary sacrifice.
 Thankfully, the Lord granted me a hunger for his Word and prayer and a desire to follow my Dad's leadership.

 As the Lord opened the Scriptures to me, my conscience grew in its awareness of my desperate sinfulness.
 Even my motivations were often corrupted by selfish pride and ambition.
 I came to understand that the key to salvation was faith in Christ.
 So I embraced faith in Christ and was baptized in a country stream.
 But because I believed that I could lose my salvation, I had no assurance of being able to stand before the Lord without being condemned.
 After all, God's word kept revealing my sin.
 The Lord didn't allow my conscience to rest easy by dismissing most of my sins as just "small" ones.
 After all, it only took one bite from the fruit of the forbidden tree for Adam and Eve to be banished from the Garden and to plunge the world into despair.
 What hope was there for me?

  I resolved to try harder to walk worthy of the calling to which God had called me.
 But even that did not lead to peace and assurance.
 By continually reading the Bible, the Lord kept showing me how sinful I was even with all my efforts to walk as he commanded.
-Occassionally, the Lord kindly gave me glimpses that I needed to walk by faith.
+Occasionally, the Lord kindly gave me glimpses that I needed to walk by faith.
 But even my faith was fickle.
 I kept missing that salvation is of the Lord.

 As I continued pursuing to know the Lord, he kindly brought my future wife into my life.
 Shortly after marrying Carol, the Lord warmed my heart with the knowledge that Christ is the one that atones for sinners.
 This brought peace.
 But that didn't last because I still believed that I could lose my salvation.